DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Baseline Implementation

-While \textbf{STRAP}’s original recommendation is to retrieve the top 100 sub-trajectories in LIBERO, we found that training Octo on these segments underperforms.
+\textbf{STRAP}~\citep{memmel2024strap}: In the LIBERO experiments, we use the STRAP's official implementation ( \url{https://github.com/WEIRDLabUW/STRAP} ) to embed sub-trajectories with DinoV2~\citep{oquab2023dinov2} and compute similarity via dynamic time warping. \textbf{STRAP} expects HDF5-formatted inputs, but our OXE pipeline relies on TFDS.
+We therefore adapted the \textbf{STRAP} code to accept TFDS datasets without altering its core logic.
+While \textbf{STRAP}’s original recommendation is to retrieve the top 100 sub-trajectories in LIBERO; we found that training Octo on these segments underperforms.
 Instead, we retrieve the most similar sub-trajectories until they constitute 10\% of the prior data—matching the budget used by \method{} and our other baselines.
-In LIBERO, this modification boosts success from \textbf{24.72\%} (with 100 segments) to \textbf{34.96\%} averaged over LIBERO-10 tasks.
+In LIBERO, this modification boosts success from \textbf{24.72\%} (with 100 segments) to \textbf{34.96\%}~(our reported results) averaged over LIBERO-10 tasks.
 We apply the same retrieval strategy on OXE, sampling sub-trajectories until we match the selection size of our method and baselines.